 The treatment improved the symptoms and severity of psoriasis and several measures of skin health, such as elasticity and hydration. ¹⁸

 The researchers concluded that applying CBD topically is a safe and effective way to improve the quality of life in people with skin disorders.
+Although these findings are promising, more high-quality studies, especially randomized controlled trials (RCTs) — the gold standard of clinical research — are needed.

 How Much CBD Should I Take for Psoriasis?

-Your best option is to start by applying the amount of CBD recommended by your topical product to the affected skin areas.
+Besides, CBD dosage can vary depending on genetic factors, the type of product you’re using, and other variables.
+Your best option is to start by applying the CBD amount recommended by your topical product to the affected skin areas.

+If you’re using a topical product, you can estimate your CBD dose by dividing the total CBD content by the container volume.
 For example, if a 30 ml cream contains 600 mg of CBD, that’s 20 mg per ml.
-Next, you can estimate how much of an ml of the product you’re using to arrive at your estimated CBD dose.
+Next, you can estimate how many ml of the product you’re using to arrive at your estimated CBD dose.

 Are There Any Side Effects?

 One of the great things about CBD is that it’s a remarkably safe compound.
-Although it can cause some side effects, they are relatively mild in nature and have only been reported by studies using high dosages. ¹⁹
+Although it can cause some side effects, they are relatively mild and have only been reported by studies using high dosages. ¹⁹

 More importantly, CBD and hemp’s other cannabinoids can only produce side effects when they reach the bloodstream.